Projects

 Engaging Patients and Care Partners with Pulmonary Fibrosis in Research

-Idiopathic Pulmonary Fibrosis (IPF) is a rare, progressive, irreversible lung disease.
+Pulmonary Fibrosis (PF) is a rare, progressive, irreversible lung disease.
 There is no cure for IPF, although treatments can improve quality of life.
 Engaging people with IPF in research has unique challenges due to condition characteristics, thereby warranting specialized attention to discover how to best partner with people with IPF, and other critically ill populations, to conduct patient-engaged research.

 Treatment Decision Making in Pediatric Orthopedics